The Product Regulation and Liability Review: Austria

 ii Burden of proof

-If the defendant raises the defence that it has not put the product into circulation or not acted as entrepreneur, the burden of proof for that rests with it.
-Further, if the defendant relies on the defence that the defect that caused the damage did not exist at the time it put the product into circulation, it must show that with regard to all circumstances this is plausible (prima facie evidence).
+If the defendant raises the defence that it has not put the product into circulation or not acted as entrepreneur, then the burden of proof for that rests with it.
+Furthermore, if the defendant relies on the defence that the defect that caused the damage did not exist at the time it put the product into circulation, then it must show that with regard to all circumstances this is plausible (prima facie evidence).

-If the claim is based on liability in tort, the plaintiff has to prove the damage, causation, unlawfulness, that the conduct causing the damage was unlawful and that the conduct causing the damage was at least negligent.
+If the claim is based on liability in tort, then the plaintiff has to prove the damage, causation, unlawfulness, that the conduct causing the damage was unlawful and that the conduct causing the damage was at least negligent.
 The same holds if the claim is based on breach of contract or on contract with protective effect for third parties, with the exception that the defendant has to prove the absence of fault (negligence or intent).

 In civil proceedings the general standard of proof is 'highly probable'.